-- To motivate children through an inspiring and inclusive curriculum. - To encourage maximum progress and high standards of attainment ensuring that each chid achieves. - To promote healthy lifestyles and an awareness of personal safety. - To promote the physical, spiritual, cultural, social and moral development of all pupils. - To provide the opportunity for children to develop the socail and academic skills they need for an ever changing future.
+- To motivate children through an inspiring and inclusive curriculum. - To encourage maximum progress and high standards of attainment ensuring that each chid achieves. - To promote healthy lifestyles and an awareness of personal safety. - To promote the physical, spiritual, cultural, social and moral development of all pupils. - To provide the opportunity for children to develop the social and academic skills they need for an ever changing future.

-Our creative and innovative curriculum is subject planned using the National Curriculum and Programmes of Study but Topic based.
+Our creative and innovative curriculum is subject planned using the National Curriculum but topic based.
 It is balanced and broadly based promoting the spiritual, moral, cultural, mental and physical development of children and preparing them for the opportunities and responsibilities of later life.

-Children have a topic each term such as 'Jumping to Juniors'.
+Children have a topic each term such as 'Bouncing to Brockwell' or 'River Deep, Mountain High'.
 Maths and Grammar may be taught discreetly but teachers make cross curricular links wherever possible.
 We are able to meet the wide range of needs of our pupils.